-Individual W Terminal De Assistant Teaching/ Research Prof Associate Teaching/ Research Prof Teaching/ Research Prof Individual Without Terminal Degree Lecturer/ Researcher Assistant Teaching/ Research Prof Associate Teaching/ Research Prof
+Individual With Terminal Degree Assistant Teaching/ Research Prof Associate Teaching/ Research Prof Teaching/ Research Prof Individual Without Terminal Degree Lecturer/ Researcher Assistant Teaching/ Research Prof Associate Teaching/ Research Prof

 Documentation of the candidate's performance is necessary to support a recommendation for promotion.
-Department heads and institute directors, in accordance with AC40, "Evaluation of Faculty Performance," should ensure that all non-tenure-eligible faculty members receive an annual performance evaluation.
+Department Heads and/or Institute Directors (hereafter "subunit heads"), in accordance with AC40, "Evaluation of Faculty Performance," should ensure that all Non-Tenure-Line faculty members receive an annual performance evaluation.
 Success in meeting/attaining the conditions of appointment, evaluation and promotion for research and instructional faculty members who are not subject to the provisions of tenure, as presented herein, will be predicated on the institution of a rigorous, comprehensive, and meaningful evaluation process.
-Such a process would recognize the career status of FT faculty members, and their unique set of responsibilities.
-FT faculty with appointments in more than one Department or Institute should be considered for promotion by their primary appointment unit, with documented consultation with the other units.
+Such a process would recognize the career status of NTL faculty members, and their unique set of responsibilities.
+NTL faculty with appointments in more than one subunit should be considered for promotion by their primary appointment subunit, with documented consultation with the other units.

-In all cases for promotion of non-tenure-eligible faculty members with terminal degrees or exceptional experience as defined in these guidelines for faculty, promotion will involve:
+In all cases for promotion of Non-Tenure-Line faculty members with terminal degrees or exceptional experience as defined in these guidelines for faculty, promotion will involve:

-- 1. Review and a recommendation by the Department Head and/or Institute Director (informed when possible by review and recommendation from an internal committee of 3 senior FT faculty), - 2.
-Review and recommendation by a college-wide committee, and - 3.
-Review and approval by the Dean.
+- 1. Review and a recommendation by the subunit head (informed, when possible, by review and recommendation from an internal committee of 3 senior NTL faculty), - 2.
+Review and recommendation by a college-wide NTL Faculty Promotion Review Committee, and

+3. Review and approval by the Dean.

-EMS will set up a College-wide committee to assess fixed-term promotions.
-Only full-time fixed-term faculty members are eligible to serve on and to vote for the members of the review committee in their unit.
+EMS will have a college-wide NTL Faculty Promotion Review Committee to assess non-tenure-line promotions.
+Only full-time non-tenure-line faculty members are eligible to serve on and to vote for the members of the review committee in their unit.
 Only faculty of higher rank than the candidate can make recommendations about promotions.
+The Committee will be elected/appointed each August and will consist of 6 members.
+In unusual circumstances, the Dean may appoint Committee members (i.e., member must be removed, member's contract is not renewed, member elected declines, etc.)